 Remember when I said you could have several Convertkit onboarding emails?
 If you don’t have one, tools like DripScripts allow you to have email templates to start with.
-I will admit that my email welcome sequence is entirely different from their model.
+I admit that my welcome email sequence differs entirely from their model.
 But as you all may know, starting writing when you already have some words on paper is much easier than starting from scratch.

 DripScrips is another free tool.
 You can get the templates here.

 It would help if you had this tool.
 It tells you if you have a good subject line score based on data that says what people are more likely to open.